 Traumatic Brain Injury (TBI)

-Concussions are usually not life threatening, but they can cause serious symptoms that require medical attention.
-Treatment may include rest, taking a break from specific activities, and pain medication.
+While concussions are generally not life-threatening, they can result in serious symptoms that necessitate medical attention.
+Treatment for a concussion may involve rest, avoiding certain activities, and taking pain medication.

-Head injuries can affect anyone, whether caused by a fall at home or in a car accident.
-If you participate in impact sports such as football or boxing, you have an increased risk of getting a concussion.
+Head injuries can occur to anyone, regardless of the cause, whether it be from a fall at home or a car accident.
+Those who participate in high-impact sports such as football or boxing are at a heightened risk of sustaining a concussion.

 It's time to schedule an appointment and find relief